RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	elasticity	refers	to	the	ability	of	a	cloud environment	to	resize	resources	to	meet	current	demand,	either through	increasing	or	decreasing	them;	however,	dynamic optimization	is	the	more	correct	answer	in	this	case	because	it	refers to	analysis	and	determination,	not	just	the	ability	to	adjust	resource levels.

-### [importnat knowledge] Question # 11 - 	Which	TLS	protocol	handles	the	secure	communications	between	parties, specifically	the	send/receive	operations?
+### [importnat knowledge] Question # 11 - 	Which	[TLS	protocol]	handles	the	[secure	communications	between	parties], specifically	the	send/receive	operations?
 A.	Handshake
 B.	Transmission
 C.	Negotiation
 D.	Record
 Answer: D.

-quick points to remember always:
+**quick points to remember always:
 	1. handshake protocol of TLS negotiates and establishes the connection between two parties and enables the secure communications channel to handle the secure data transmission.
- 2. Record protocol handles the actual transmission of secure information over the encrypted channel. it only handles the sending and receiving of secure data
+ 2. Record protocol handles the actual transmission of secure information over the encrypted channel. it only handles the sending and receiving of secure data**

 [important] **The	TLS	record	protocol**	**handles**	the	**actual	transmission	of	secure information	over	the	encrypted	channel**.
 **It	only	handles	the	sending and	receiving	of	secure	data	and	relies	on	the	handshake	protocol**